-In olden days, musical instrument strings were made from the intestines of sheep.
+In the olden days, musical instrument strings were made from the intestines of sheep.
 For some unknown reasons, the term catgut was used to refer to these strings.

 Even today, some violin strings are made of sheep gut.
 The same craft guilds made strings for tennis and badminton racquets in those times.